 FAQs

-No, one can only claim a deduction u/s 80EEB on the interest payment of the loan.
+No, the taxpayer can only claim a deduction u/s 80EEB on the interest payment of the loan.

 An individual can claim a deduction under this section until the repayment of the loan.

-No, in order to claim a deduction under section 80EEB the loan must be taken from a financial institution or an NBFC
+No, the deduction u/s 80EEB is only available if the loan is taken from a financial institution or an NBFC.

 Hey @sushil_verma